• Skip to primary navigation

 Ingredients for Red Velvet Cupcakes

-• 2 teaspoon cocoa powder – use 100% good quality cocoa powder.
+• Cocoa powder – use unsweetened good quality cocoa powder.

-• 200g sugar – I use caster sugar for this recipe but granulated is fine.
+• Sugar – I use caster sugar for this recipe but granulated is fine.

-• 60ml vegetable oil – I use vegetable oil but you can use canola oil or rapeseed oil.
+• Vegetable oil – or any unflavoured oil such as canola oil or rapeseed oil.

-• 2 eggs – eggs should be room temperature.
+• Eggs – eggs should be room temperature.

-• 1 teaspoon white distilled vinegar – this helps to enhance the red colour in the cupcakes.
+• White distilled vinegar – this helps to enhance the red colour in the cupcakes.

 Ingredients for the Cream Cheese

-• 150g unsalted butter –should be soft at room temperature.
+• Butter - unsalted butter which should be soft at room temperature.

-• 600g icing sugar – also known as powdered sugar or confectionary sugar.
+• Icing sugar – also known as powdered sugar or confectioners sugar.

 How to Make Red Velvet Cupcakes

-3. Melt the butter in the microwave at 20 seconds increments then set aside to cool.
+2. Melt the butter in the microwave at 20 seconds increments then set aside to cool.
 Once the butter has cooled mix in the sugar and vegetable oil.
-Add the eggs and vanilla extract then combine then add in the buttermilk, sour cream, white distilled vinegar and red food colouring and mix together.
+Mix in the eggs, vanilla extract and buttermilk then add and mix in the white distilled vinegar and red food colouring.

-4. Pour the dry ingredients into the wet ingredients and combine all the ingredients together.
-Once combined, spoon the mixture into the muffin cases.
-As I previously mentioned, if you use cupcake cakes then the recipe will make around 15.
+3. Pour the dry ingredients into the wet ingredients and combine all the ingredients together.
+Once combined and smooth, spoon the mixture into the muffin cases.
+As I previously mentioned, if you use cupcake cakes then the recipe will make around 16.

-7. Once you have prepared your piping bag, use a spoon and add the cream cheese to the piping bag and pipe the cream cheese frosting onto your red velvet cupcakes.
+6. Once you have prepared your piping bag, use a spoon and add the cream cheese to the piping bag then pipe the cream cheese frosting onto your red velvet cupcakes.

 Recipe Tips

-• I used muffin cases which are just slightly larger than cupcake cases.
-If you’re using smaller cases then the recipe will make around 15 cupcakes.
+• I use muffin cases which are just slightly larger than cupcake cases.
+If you’re using smaller cases then the recipe will make around 16 cupcakes.

-• If you want your frosting to be thicker, you can most certainly add more icing sugar but you do run the risk of the cream cheese being too sweet.
+• If you want your frosting to be thicker, you can add more icing sugar but you do run the risk of the cream cheese being too sweet.

 Nutrition